MarissaSalcido/IAE-Project4/README.md

 ### Requirements
 - Requirement 1 is completed in the catalog.jsp on the catalog page.
 - Requirement 2 is completed in TomeRestService.
-- Requirement 3 is completed in TomeClient's OrderProcessing.java,
+- Requirement 3 is completed in TomeClient's OrderProcessing.java, ProductDetailServlet.java, and CatalogServlet.java.

 ### Citations
 Landing Page: